Honorino Landa: International career

 Landa was the youngest player of the Chile national team that won a third place medal at the 1962 FIFA World Cup on home soil; during the tournament, he was one of the disgraced players directly involved in the Battle of Santiago incident during the Group 2 match between Chile and Italy.
 After only 12 minutes, Italy's Giorgio Ferrini committed a hard foul on Landa and was sent off, but refused to leave the pitch and had to be dragged off by policemen; Landa retaliated with a punch a few minutes later, but was not sent off.
 Chile won the match 2–0.
 Landa also represented Chile at the 1966 FIFA World Cup.

 Coaching career

 From 1982 to 1983, he served as coach of Unión Española.

 Personal life

 Landa was born in Puerto Natales to a Chilean mother and a Spanish father.
 His father, Javier Landa, was a trader who came to Chile at the end of the 1920s, starting a hardware store called Sociedad Landa y De Carlos (Landa and De Carlos Company).

 He had two brothers, Javier Jr. and Félix.
-Félix was also a footballer.
+Félix was also a historical player for Unión Española.